iTwin/iTwinUI-react/CONTRIBUTING.md

 11. Create a Pull Request
 12. Pending code review, your changes will be accepted into the repository.
 13. When completing your pull request, you might want to add a custom merge message (available in completion step) to summarize the changes your commit brings.

+### Checklist

+- Component added or modified using [guidelines](#Developing) above.
+  - Tests added for all new code.
+  - Proper inline documentation added.
+  - Stories added for new features.
+  - Code follows style guide and has no linting errors (pre-commit hook will run linter).
+- All existing and new tests should pass.
+- Updated changelog.

+After verifying that your changes are ready, you can [create a pull request from your fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork).
+Make sure that an issue is linked to the pull request and that you have a proper description with screenshots.